A Review of the Mini Album Called Subterranean (1995) by Swedish Melodic Death Metal Band in Flames

 - Murders in the Rue Morgue (Iron Maiden cover)

-The musicians that play on the Subterranean: Part 1
+The musicians that play on the Mini Album Subterranean

 Swedish melodic death metal band In Flames has been releasing album after album of excellent work.
 Their extended play album called Subterranean is no exception to this.
 The re-mastered version has four bonus songs including covers of Metallica and Iron Maiden songs.
 Vocalist Henke Forss does the vocals on the first five songs.

-The rest of the personnel that play on this EP
+The rest of the personnel that play on this Mini Album

 Performing as guests on the album are Jocke Gothburg, Per Gyllenback, and Robert Dahne.
 Jesper Stromblad takes care of the guitar duties along with Glenn Ljungstrom.
 Johann Larsson plays the bass.